 Remember to adjust your preemie’s age!
 For example, if your baby is 12 months old and was born 8 weeks early, their adjusted age would be 10 months.

 Not all babies develop at the same pace.
 Sometimes, infants will be delayed in one area of development, but may be on target or even ahead in other areas.
 However, if you notice your child missing any developmental milestones, be sure to ask their pediatrician about it.

 2. Abnormal Walking Patterns

 Cerebral palsy can affect various areas of the body.
 The most common type of cerebral palsy is spastic diplegia, where only the legs have motor impairments.

-As a result, preemies with spastic diplegia have completely normal upper body functions.
+As a result, preemies with spastic diplegia usually have completely typical upper body functions.
 Motor impairments may only become apparent once the child starts walking.

 Walking patterns characteristic of cerebral palsy include:

-It’s important to seek physical therapy and correct these walking patterns early to relieve excess pressure on the joints that can disrupt growth or cause pain.
+It’s important to seek physical therapy and correct these walking patterns early before poor habits form to relieve excess pressure on the joints that can disrupt growth or cause pain.